 A virtual book discussion will be held in celebration of Early’s newly launched autobiography, “The Quiet Trailblazer: My Journey as the First Black Graduate of the University of Georgia.”

 More from the Culture Desk

-The Red & Black has compiled a list of students’ favorite music for different events in their day-to-day lives.
+The Red & Black compiled a list of a few events happening around the city in the coming days.